Counseling & Testing FAQs

 What if I miss my appointment?

 We know unexpected things happen and we are flexible with a first no-show to an appointment.
 Please be mindful that CTS appointments are in critical demand and we have a limited number of staff.
-As per our Cancellation/No Show Policy, if you No Show 2 appointments in the same semester, we will be unable to keep any scheduled appointments or schedule another appointment for the remainder of the semester.
+As per our Cancellation/No Show Policy, if you No Show 2 appointments or Reschedule 3 appointments in the same semester, you will need to meet with one of our directors before scheduling another appointment for the remainder of the semester.
 You may request referral information.
 You may be eligible for counseling services the next semester in which you are enrolled.

 What if I need to cancel my appointment?